WingRiders/dex-blockfrost-adapter/README.md

 ![WRT pool state](./img/lpstate.png)
 ![MELD ada price](./img/assetstate.png)

+## Examples

+The `examples` folder contains additional examples how to set up bundling to interact also with frontend applications

+- **[Current Price](./examples/price-fe-vanilla-js/README.md)** - Example bundling `vite` and vanilla JS to show a token price on a webpage.
+The example intentionally does not use any frontend framework.
+- **[Swap](./examples/swap-fe-vanilla-js/README.md)** - Example combining multiple aspects of interacting with WingRiders smart contracts: getting liquidity pool states, computing expected swap quantities, building a tx on the frontend using `lucid` and submitting a swap request to WingRiders.

 ## Known issues

+- only mainnet is supported fully, proprod support is planned
 - serialization lib conflicting types between nodejs and browser versions

 ## Development